simonask/werk/book/src/command_line.md

       --print-fresh
           Print recipes that were up-to-date.
 Implied by `--verbose`

-      --no-capture
+      --quiet
+          Silence informational output from executed commands, only printing to the terminal when a recipe fails

+      --loud
-          Forward the stdout of all executed commands to the terminal, even when successful.
-Stderr output is always forwarded.
+          Print all informational output from executed commands to the terminal, even for quiet recipes.
 Implied by `--verbose`

       --explain
           For each outdated target, explain why it was outdated.
 Implied by `--verbose`

   -v, --verbose
-          Shorthand for `--explain --print-commands --print-fresh --no-capture`
+          Shorthand for `--explain --print-commands --print-fresh --no-capture --loud`

+  -w, --watch
+          Build the target, then keep rebuilding it when the workspace changes

+      --watch-delay <WATCH_DELAY>
+          Number of milliseconds to wait after a filesystem change before rebuilding.
+Implies `--watch`

+          [default: 250]

       --color <COLOR>
           [default: auto]